Reviews You Can Rely On

 Ease of Use

 As a group of people who have wrestled with our share of outdoor equipment, we feel that the product you are willing to take with you will be one that doesn't make you want to pull your hair out.
-Sometimes we may be willing to learn how to operate a more complicated piece of gear when the benefits balance out the struggle, but often we want to be able to pick it up and have it work.
+Sometimes, we may be willing to learn how to operate a more complicated piece of gear when the benefits balance out the struggle, but often, we want to be able to pick it up and have it work.
 Setting up these backpacking chairs is by no means difficult, but some models have the setup dialed in.

 To put the chairs to the test, we first set them up without reading or looking at any instructions, and we attempted to pack them back into their bags.
 We were surprised that every model we tested had no issue fitting back into its stuff sack.
-Some were a tighter fit than others, but nothing compared to the notoriously difficult task of putting a tent back into its bag!
+Some fit tighter than others, but nothing compared to the notoriously difficult task of putting a tent back into its bag!

 Credit: Ben Applebaum-Bauch